Aitana Sánchez-Gijón: Career

 She has since built a reputation as an international star in films such as Manuel Gomez Pereira's Boca a Boca (1996), Bigas Luna's The Chambermaid on the Titanic (1997), Jaime Chávarri's Sus Ojos Se Cerraron (1998), Gabriele Salvatores' adaptation of the Niccolò Ammaniti novel I'm Not Scared (2003) and Brad Anderson's The Machinist (2004).

 She served as the president of the Academy of Cinematographic Arts and Sciences of Spain between 1998 and 2000.

+In 2024, she appeared in the hospital-set drama Breathless for Netflix.

+In December 2024, she was awarded the Gold Medal of Merit in the Fine Arts.